rogelj/Jelly-Belly/Jelly Belly/CalculatingDiscounts/readme1.md

 **Nice to have:**

-- Showcase the progression of the usage of a closure from the longest syntax to the shortest possible syntax (You can use the closure that you created in assignment 4.) **OR**
+- [x] - Showcase the progression of the usage of a closure from the longest syntax to the shortest possible syntax (You can use the closure that you created in assignment 4.) **OR**

 - Display a date or a string (preferably a long string) in a nice readable format using NSAttributedString.
 Use your creativity and make the date/ string look appealing using different fonts/ colors.